What are the long-term expectations for returns and allocation models?

 Is higher for longer still in-play?

-‘Higher for longer’ has been the default expectation on where interest rates would sit since a spike in inflation send central bankers scrambling to close the monetary barn door after the horse had bolted.
+‘Higher for longer’ has been the default expectation on where interest rates would sit since a spike in inflation sent central bankers scrambling to close the monetary barn door after the horse had bolted.
 With inflation reaching very uncomfortable levels during 2022, few experts expected a quick return to the ultra-low rates that had become the norm post 2008 financial crisis.

 Insurers’ investment teams, like most investors, will need to consider the degree to which higher for longer still applies, and what the appropriate changes to portfolio positioning look like as rates come down.